CyberSource/cybersource-rest-client-ruby/docs/TransactionBatchesApi.md

 api_instance = CyberSource::TransactionBatchesApi.new

-id = "id_example" # String | The batch id assigned for the template.
+id = 'id_example' # String | The batch id assigned for the template.

 opts = {
-  upload_date: Date.parse("2013-10-20"), # Date | Date in which the original batch file was uploaded.
+  upload_date: Date.parse('2013-10-20'), # Date | Date in which the original batch file was uploaded.
 Date must be in ISO-8601 format.
 Please refer the following link to know more about ISO 8601 format.[Rfc Date Format](https://xml2rfc.tools.ietf.org/public/rfc/html/rfc3339.html#anchor14) **Example date format:**  - yyyy-MM-dd
-  status: "status_example" # String | Allows you to filter by rejected response.
+  status: 'status_example' # String | Allows you to filter by rejected response.
 Valid values: - Rejected }

 begin